drew-peterson/react-redux-firebase/README.md

 ## Playing around with react redux firebase

-### different dbs
+### different dbs / env

-1. create new project
+1. create new firebase project
 2. firebase user --add

-* example demo project w/ demo alais
+* follow steps add new alais

-3. when deploy to demo

-* firebase use demo && npm run build && firebase deploy

-##### i dont think the firebase.js initialize is used when hosted???
+3. create-react-app has built in .env -- when run build node_env switch to production -- uses .env.production file
+4. setup firebase intialize to use .env fire